lyz-code/taskban/docs/design.md

 * Add also the option to instead of adding positive ord, add negative ord to the above task.
 The one that has more margin is the one that gets padded.

+## Sprint goal checker

+With this tool you'll set up the maximum value of an uda (such as `est`) and it will check if your `todo` + `doing` + `blocked` tasks add up that score.

+* It should also be a good idea to select the % of points spent in each project. of the % of each project you should be able to specify the % of the subprojects, and so on.

 # Task mangling

 ## Add task to backlog